lawrennd/old_talks/_uq/includes/emukit-vision.md

 \subsection{Candidate Point Calculator}

-\slides{* The routine that combines acquisition with optimizer to computer the next candidate point (or points).}
+\slides{* The routine that combines acquisition with optimizer to compute the next candidate point (or points).}

 \notes{This class decides which point to evaluate next.
 The simplest implementation, `SequentialPointCalculator`, collects one point at a time by finding where the acquisition is a maximum by applying the acquisition optimizer to the acquisition function.
 More complex implementations will enable batches of points to be collected so that the user function can be evaluated in parallel.}